nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 ## Encounter Message Life Cycle ##

-The `Encounter` event message is light weight and carries minimal data so the content of the event message is unlikely to change within the publishing system, but there is still a chance the information within the event message or referenced information will change so the generic encounter event will support using the `messageEventType` extension within the `MessageHeader` resource to indicate `new`, `update` and `delete` versions of the event message when they are required.
+The `Encounter` event message is light weight and carries minimal event-related information so the content of the event message is unlikely to change, but there is still a chance the information within the event message or referenced information will change so the generic encounter event will support use of the `messageEventType` extension within the `MessageHeader` resource to indicate `new`, `update` and `delete` versions of the event message when they are required.

 The different types of the encounter event message should be published by publishers as follows: